-How to use the command `xh` (with examples)
+How to Use the Command 'xh' (with examples)

-How to use the command `xh` (with examples)
+How to Use the Command 'xh' (with examples)

-Use case 1: Send a GET request
+Use case 1: Sending a GET Request

 Code: